-Berkeley Security Seminar: Fall 2018
+Berkeley Security Seminar: Spring 2019

 The Berkeley Security Seminar strives to foster greater discussion and collaboration between researchers at Berkeley and outside researchers and engineers who work on large-scale security and privacy.
-Once or twice a month, we bring in an external speaker for a technical talk on Fridays from 11:30am to 12:30pm in 380 Soda Hall, followed by individual meetings with students, postdocs, and faculty.
+Once or twice a month, we bring in an external speaker for a technical talk on Fridays from 11:00am to 12:00pm in 373 Soda Hall, followed by individual meetings with students, postdocs, and faculty.
 Please see the Current Seminar Schedule for this semester's talks.
 We also have a public Google calendar you can subscribe to for up-to-date changes and talk reminders.

 |Feb 22||Cynthia Sturton, UNC Chapel Hill||Hardware is the New Software: Finding Exploitable Bugs in Hardware Designs||[LINK]|

 |Mar 15||Brad McGoran, Exponent||Identity Management within the United States Department of Defense: Past, Present, and Future||[LINK]|